K1ngmar/K1ngmar/README.md

 ## Welcome! 👋
 I am currently working as a software engineer in the inkjet industry whilst continuing my studies at Codam.

-⚙️ Favorite programming Languages: C, C++ and python
+⚙️ Favorite programming Languages: C and C++
 🌍 I mostly use C++
 👀 I am interested in optimising code :)
-🌱 Learning about the unix kernel @Codam
+🌱 Writing a Gameboy emulator with [@rvan-mee](https://github.com/rvan-mee)
 💬 Feel free to ask me about anything programming related!

 ### Codam projects: